tcltk/tcl/doc/markdown/tm.md

 source module_file
 ```

 The [load] command is not directly used.
 This restriction is not an actual limitation, as some may believe.
 Ever since 8.4 the Tcl [source] command reads only until the first ^Z character.
-This allows us to combine an arbitrary Tcl script with arbitrary binary data into one file, where the script processes the attached data in any it chooses to fully import and activate the package.
+This allows us to combine an arbitrary Tcl script with arbitrary binary data into one file, where the script processes the attached data in any way it chooses to fully import and activate the package.

 The name of a module file has to match the regular expression: